12 Steps to Choosing the Perfect Archery Instructor

 Certified or Non-certified

-Usually, there are two main categories of archery instructors – certified or non-certified.
-Professional instructors will get their certification from USA Archery, which governs it as an Olympic sport, and certifies instructors and coaches in the archery shop.
+There are usually two main categories of archery instructors: certified and non-certified.
+Professional instructors get their certification from USA Archery, which governs archery as an Olympic sport and certifies instructors and coaches in the archery shop.

-To receive certification from USA Archery, an instructor must go through a detailed course to test their knowledge of the sport.
-It ensures they possess the skill set to properly teach at their certification level.
-Keep in mind, though, certification isn’t completely necessary to be a wonderful instructor.
+To receive certification from USA Archery, an instructor must complete a detailed course to test their knowledge of the sport.
+This ensures they possess the skill set to teach properly at their certification level.
+Remember that certification isn’t completely necessary to be an excellent instructor.

-Friends and family members with years of archery experience may be great teachers, as well.
-Learning from a certified instructor certainly does have its benefits and gives you the confidence that your trainer knows their stuff.
-They are subjected to a thorough course, background checks, and Safesport verification.
+Friends and family members with years of archery experience may also be great teachers.
+Learning from a certified instructor certainly has its benefits, and it gives you the confidence that your trainer knows your stuff.
+They undergo a thorough course, background checks, and Safesport verification.

-These qualifications guarantee that you’re in good hands, and safe, throughout the training process.
+These qualifications guarantee that you’re in good hands and safe throughout the training process.
 There are also various certification levels, each with its requirements depicting the instructor’s strength and skill set.
-Knowing the different levels of certification can help you select an instructor that best fits your needs when finding the archery target.
+Knowing the different levels of certification can help you select an instructor who best fits your needs when finding the archery target.

 -